praise-laurine/quote-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 # Description
- This is an angular app for quotes where a user can add a quote and can also like or dislike(upvote or dislike) other user's quotes.
+ This is an angular app for quotes where a user can add a quote and can also like or dislike(upvote or downvote) other user's quotes.

  # Languages
  - Agular CLI